A tutorial for DIY rain sticks (also called rainsticks and rain makers) that you can make with your child.

 And here’s JJ showing you just why you do need to cover these rainsticks firmly – because apparently it is sooo much fun to take the nails out and put them in again.
 Sprung!
 Look at those guilty eyes in the last shot…

-Then I glued the larger rectangles around the diameter of the cylinders, and again held in place with rubber bands.
+Then I glued the larger rectangles around the circumference of the cylinders, and again held in place with rubber bands.

 (At both of these steps you could remove the rubber bands once the glue had dried, however I left them there as my craft glue isn’t that strong.)